shuque/resolve/README.md

 a1165.dscg.akamai.net.
 20 IN A 23.62.6.81
 ```

-Resolving www.ietf.org (on Cloudflare) with the NXDOMAIN workaround
+Resolving www.ietf.org (on Cloudflare, January 2015) with the NXDOMAIN
-shows the following:
+workaround shows the following:

 In this case, the first empty non-terminal, cdn.cloudflare.net returns
 NXDOMAIN, the next one, org.cdn.cloudflare.net returns REFUSED, the